keystonejs/keystone/.changeset/forty-suns-hunt.md

 ---
-'@keystonejs/app-admin-ui': minor
+'@keystonejs/app-admin-ui': patch
 ---

-Uncaught GraphQLError when no list is defined
+Fixed an uncaught GraphQLError in the AdminUI where no list was defined.